chrisColeman14/Simple-Sorting-Program/README.txt

 INSTRUCTIONS:
   The program will prompt the user with the choices:
+    a: generate 20 sequences and find the average comparisons.
     r: generate random sequence of n size.
+    g: to generate random sequences of sizes going to n
     c: create a sequence with integers given by user.
     p: print the sequence of integers.
     i: use the insertion sort method to sort the sequence of integers.
     m: use the merge sort method to sort the sequence of integers.
     s: use the selection sort method to sort the sequence of integers.
     q: use the quick sort method to sort the sequence of integers.

+There are measures in place to catch most input exceptions, but to make sure there is no errors please try to only enter valid input.

 ======================
 PROGRAM DESCRIPTION: